-- When apprentices successfully complete the end point assessment for this course, they will receive a Degree Apprenticeship Certificate, and be awarded an academic degree – the BSc (Hons) Digital and Technology Solutions: Software Engineering (Degree Apprenticeship Route from the University of Bolton.
+- When apprentices successfully complete the end point assessment for this course, they will receive a Degree Apprenticeship Certificate, and be awarded an academic degree – the BSc (Hons) Digital and Technology Solutions: Software Engineering from the University of Bolton.

 - Face-to-face sessions and one-to-one support is offered by our dedicated staff team who offer a wide range of professional experience, industry knowledge, technical expertise and academic credentials.